Is You Finished Or Is You Done

 Q: Is it offensive to use "is you finished?" or "is you done?"

 A: It depends on the context and your audience.
-Using these phrases in formal settings or with people unfamiliar with non-standard dialects might be perceived as unprofessional or uneducated.
-However, within certain communities, they are perfectly acceptable and natural.
+In practice, using these phrases in formal settings or with people unfamiliar with non-standard dialects might be perceived as unprofessional or uneducated.
+Even so, within certain communities, they are perfectly acceptable and natural.

 Q: Should I correct someone who says "is you finished?"